cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 #### Adding Linux SRv6 Routes

 Currently the Linux Kernel implementation supports SRv6 SRH encapsulation, but does not yet support uSID.
-We can work with this, however, because our 2-tier fabric means we can
+We can work with this because our SONiC nodes do support uSID and we'll simply construct the Linux SRv6 route with a single *segment* that happens to have our fabric uSIDs embedded in it.

 1. Manually add a Linux SRv6 route on *`host00`* to *`host02`* to take the path *`leaf00`* -> *`spine03`* -> *`leaf02`*: